line/armeria/site/src/sphinx/advanced-zipkin.rst

 If you want to troubleshoot latency problems in microservice architecture, you will want to use distributed tracing system such as `Zipkin <https://zipkin.io/>`_.
-It gathers timing data and shows which component is the problem.
+It gathers timing data and shows which component is failing or taking more time than others in a distributed environment.
 Armeria supports distributed tracing via `Brave <https://github.com/openzipkin/brave/>`_, which is a Java tracing library compatible with `Zipkin <https://zipkin.io/>`_.
 Let's find out how to use it to trace requests.

 First, you need to create the :api:`Tracing`: